Yes I love to write about Italy, she is my passion and I love to share her with you here.

-Sitting in the sun at my favorite cafe flicking through a magazine I had to laugh at myself.
+Sitting in the sun at my favorite cafe dreaming of Italy and flicking through a magazine I had to laugh at myself.

 A fashion shoot of a beautiful pale girl in an abandoned building and I was thinking that it wouldn’t take much to get that wallpaper off, and how beautiful the floorboards would be stripped back and re polished.
 I could vividly describe to you the pattern of the wallpaper, high ceilings and elegant stairway yet couldn’t tell you a single thing the girl was wearing.